lucakato/chrome-stt-writer/voice-write-idea.md

 ## Speech Input Pipelines
 - **Transcribe mode (Web Speech API)**: Use Web Speech recognition for live text; detect microphone availability and handle permission prompts.
 Provide language selector (default browser locale, top supported languages), display confidence/alternatives, support auto-punctuation, manual corrections, and rolling 3-minute capture windows.
 When Direct Insert Mode is enabled, stream deltas into the focused field while the side panel maintains the canonical transcript.
 - **Compose mode (Prompt API)**: Record short utterances (default 10–15 seconds) via `MediaRecorder`, surface countdown/progress UI, and immediately convert chunks to `ArrayBuffer` for Prompt API sessions.
 Prepend system instructions that explain the task (draft email, brainstorm ideas) and append follow-up prompts for iterative refinement.
 Offer quick re-record if the utterance is unclear, and allow adding typed clarifications before resubmitting to the session.
+- **Floating widget compose loop**: Reuse the latest transcript and compose prompt in the popup, and when “Re-generate” is pressed, append an assistant prefix with `prefix: true` so Gemini continues the previous output using the updated hint (“Not what you want?
+Assist the AI.”).

 ## UI & UX
 - Side panel React app (TypeScript) for persistent workspace.
+- Floating Ekko icon in-page (bottom-right by default, dismissible from settings) opens a compact popup with mic control, mode toggle (syncs with side panel), prompt textbox (compose only), settings launcher, and re-generate button.
 - Layout: mode switcher (Transcribe vs Compose) anchored above the editor, with context-specific controls underneath (live transcript editor vs compose response viewer), shared AI actions toolbar (Summarize, Polish with dropdown, Copy/Insert), history drawer (bottom/right).
 - Visual states for recording (waveform animation for Web Speech, radial countdown for Prompt capture), processing (spinner/stream indicator), success, and errors.
 - Mode-specific helper text: Transcribe highlights “Verbatim capture” while Compose says “Gemini drafts for you.”
 Include inline chips for frequent Compose intents (Email, Summary, Action plan) that adjust the system prompt.